Dreyfus affair: Conviction, degradation, and deportation

 On 22 December 1894, after several hours of deliberation, the verdict was reached.
-Seven judges unanimously convicted Alfred Dreyfus of collusion with a foreign power, to the maximum penalty under section 76 of the Criminal Code: permanent exile in a walled fortification (prison), the cancellation of his army rank and military degradation.
+Seven judges unanimously convicted Alfred Dreyfus of collusion with a foreign power, to the maximum penalty under section 76 of the Criminal Code: permanent exile in a walled fortification (prison), the cancellation of his army rank and military degradation, also known as cashiering.
 Dreyfus was not sentenced to death, as it had been abolished for political crimes since 1848.

 For the authorities, the press and the public, doubts had been dispelled by the trial and his guilt was certain.
 Right and left regretted the abolition of the death penalty for such a crime.
 Antisemitism peaked in the press and occurred in areas so far spared.
-Jean Jaurès regretted the lightness of the sentence in an address to the House and wrote, "A soldier has been sentenced to death and executed for throwing a button in the face of his corporal.
+Socialist leader Jean Jaurès regretted the lightness of the sentence in an address to the Chamber of Deputies and wrote, "A soldier has been sentenced to death and executed for throwing a button in the face of his corporal.
 So why leave this miserable traitor alive?"
-Clemenceau in Justice made a similar comment.
+Radical Republican Georges Clemenceau in La Justice made a similar comment.

 On 5 January 1895, the ceremony of degradation took place in the Morlan Court of the Military School in Paris.
 While the drums rolled, Dreyfus was accompanied by four artillery officers, who brought him before an officer of the state who read the judgment.
 A Republican Guard adjutant tore off his badges, thin strips of gold, his stripes, cuffs and sleeves of his jacket.
 As he was paraded throughout the streets, the crowd chanted "Death to Judas, death to the Jew."
 Witnesses report the dignity of Dreyfus, who continued to maintain his innocence while raising his arms: "Innocent, Innocent!
-Vive la France!
-Long live the Army".
+Long live France!
+Long live the army".
 The Adjutant broke his sword on his knee and then the condemned Dreyfus marched at a slow pace in front of his former companions.
 An event known as "the legend of the confession" took place before the degradation.
 In the van that brought him to the military school, Dreyfus is said to have confided his treachery to Captain Lebrun-Renault.
 It appears that this was merely self-promotion by the captain of the Republican Guard, and that in reality Dreyfus had made no admission.
 Due to the affair's being related to national security, the prisoner was then held in solitary confinement in a cell awaiting transfer.
 On 17 January 1895, he was transferred to the prison on Île de Ré where he was held for over a month.
 He had the right to see his wife twice a week in a long room, each of them at one end, with the director of the prison in the middle.